wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/model-security/includes/1-introduction.md

 - Is there a data classification system?
 - What are the data retention policies?
 - What are the privacy policies?
-- What data access regulations apply such as GDPR?
+- What data access regulations apply?

 ## Solution Architect’s role in security modeling